René González (baseball)

 reinforcement for the Navegantes del Magallanes in the 1951 Caribbean Series, where he led the Venezuelan offensive with a .333 average and two home runs, while his 11 RBI topped the tournament.

 González also played in Cuba and Nicaragua up until 1958, his last season.
-Following his baseball retirement he returned to his Cuba homeland, where he died at age of 63.
+Following his baseball retirement he returned to his Cuba homeland, where he died aged 63.

 In 1993 he was inducted into the Mexican Professional Baseball Hall of Fame.